PowerDNS/pdns/pdns/recursordist/docs/nod_udr.rst

 +++++++

 The setting ``unique-response-log`` is enabled by default once the NOD feature is enabled, and will log the newly observed domain to the recursor logfile.
-To log UDR information to a dnstap stream, refer to :func:`dnstapFrameStreamServer`.
+To log UDR information to a dnstap stream, refer to :func:`dnstapNODFrameStreamServer`.

 Protobuf Logging
 ++++++++++++++++